Jagan Mohan Palace / Jayachamarajendra Art Gallery

 Historical | Museum / Gallery

-At a distance of 2 km from Mysore Railway Station & 2 km from KSRTC Bus Station, the Jagan Mohan Palace which houses the Jayachamarajendra Art Gallery is located near City Bus Stand.
-It is one of the best preserved art gallery in Karnataka and also one of the popular Mysore tourist places.
+At a distance of 2 km from Mysore Railway Station & 2 km from KSRTC Bus Station, the Jagan Mohan Palace which houses the Jayachamarajendra Art Gallery is located near the City Bus Stand in Mysore.
+It is one of the best-preserved art galleries in Karnataka, and among the most popular Mysore tourist places.

 The Jagan Mohan Palace was constructed in 1861 by Krishnaraja Wodeyar III as an alternate retreat for the royal family.
 The Mysore Palace, which was the original home of the royal family, was burnt down in a fire and the construction of a new palace in its place was started in 1897.
 Till the new palace was completed in 1912, the Jagan Mohan Palace was used by the royals as their home.

-Jagan Mohan palace has an auditorium which is occasionally used for cultural events like dance and music performances and especially during Dussehra festival.
+Jagan Mohan palace has an auditorium that is occasionally used for cultural events like dance and music performances and especially during the Dussehra festival.
 This place is very close to the Mysore Palace and usually visited together.

 Entry Fee: Rs.
 20 for Adults, & Rs.
 10 for Children